How would your business do in a phishing test?

 - It took one day for the IT staff to delete the email from the system so no one else could access it.

-- 30 percent of employees who had clicked the email had not changed their passwords 48 hours after the attack, even though they were instructed to do so.
+- 30% of employees who had clicked the email had not changed their passwords 48 hours after the attack, even though they were instructed to do so.

 The report notes that some employees caught on to the fact that the email was a phishing scheme and provided fake credentials.
 But that isn't the way to go – simply clicking on the email link can introduce malware to the system.

 All in all, the test results are a reminder that your business's data security defenses are only as strong as your weakest link.
 Though you may have the savviest IT team around, breaches often hinge on what your employees do.
-(For more on that, see "Dating Apps on Your Business Phone?
-Prepare for Heartbreach.")
+(For more on that, see "How dating apps can lead to business data breaches.")

 Let's review some best practices that you can share with your employees to bolster your data security.

 Educating your employees on how to avoid data breaches is one of the most effective forms of risk management.
-But if you're like most small-business owners, time is a precious commodity.
-So save yourself some time by sharing these tips on how to dodge phishing scams with your team:
+But if you're like most small business owners, time is a precious commodity.
+Save yourself some time by sharing these tips on how to dodge phishing scams with your team: